AccessibleFuture/braille/php-liblouis/README.md

 	//require
 	require_once 'php-liblouis.php';

+**It is important that you DO NOT call any of the `PHP-LibLouis` functions or use any of the variables containing an underscore (_).
+These functions are for use by the `PHP-LibLouis` system for system functionality only.**

 ##Library Functions
 There are numerous library functions that aid in the ability to translate a plain text string into various braille outputs.

-###`function returnBrailleForString($textToTranslate, $libLouisOptions, $success)`
+###`function returnBrailleForString($textToTranslate, $libLouisOptions)`
 When called, this function will return a Braille ASCII encoded string that can be used by your program at will.
 The `$textToTranslate` variable should be a plain-text string that you wish to translate into a braille-ready file.
+If the translation fails, then the function `returnBrailleForString` will return a `BOOL` of `FALSE`.
+Anything else should be considered a successfully translated string of text.

 **Usage**

 	include('/path/to/PHP-LibLouis.php');

 	//vars
-	$textToBeTranslated = "Hello, world!".
+	$textToBeTranslated = "Hello, World!";
-	$translatedText = "";
-	$options = "any options here";

-	//calling the PHP-LibLouis Framework
-	$translatedText = returnBrailleForString($textToBeTranslated, $options);
+	$translatedText = returnBrailleForString($textToBeTranslated, "");

+	if($translatedText == FALSE)
+	{
+		//translation failed
+	}
+	else
+	{
-	//do something with the translated text
+		//do something with translated text
-	echo $textToBeTranslated . ' is ' . $translatedText . " in Braille ASCII.";
+	}

-###`function returnBRFFileForString($textToTranslate, $libLouisOptions, $success)`
+###`function returnBRFFileForString($textToTranslate, $libLouisOptions)`